 If each one of us as a family, couple and individual can give FIVE MORE of themselves to be a disciple of Christ then we can all make a difference in our parish and within the community.

-Over the past two years our parish has distributed copies of four books by Matthew Kelly (Rediscover Catholicism, The Four Signs of a Dynamic Catholic, Beautiful Mercy, and Resisting Happiness) as a tool to energize and evangelize parishioners.
+Over the past two years our parish has distributed copies of four books by Matthew Kelly (Rediscover Catholicism, The Four Signs of a Dynamic Catholic, Beautiful Mercy, Resisting Happiness, and Perfectly Yourself) as a tool to energize and evangelize parishioners.
 The common theme of these books is how to become a more active and dynamic catholic.

 What is an active and dynamic catholic?